Prashant-b97/remote-linux-lab/docs/ssh-access.md

 id
 ```

-## Hardening Tips

-- Restrict private key permissions (`chmod 600`).
-- Disable host key checking only if the environment is fully disposable.
+- `whoami`, `hostname`, and `id` form a quick identity check—vital when juggling multiple shells.
+- Include `uptime` if you want to confirm whether the host rebooted between sessions.

+## 5. Keep the Workflow Hardened

+- Guard your private key; never commit it to Git or share screenshots that include it.
+- Turn off StrictHostKeyChecking only for short-lived hosts.
+Otherwise, leave host keys in place to detect man-in-the-middle attempts.
-- Rotate keys when the Segfault lab hands out replacements.
+- Rotate the key promptly if Segfault issues a new download or you suspect exposure.
-- Keep the shortcut current—hostname aliases change as new boxes are launched.

-## Troubleshooting
+- Update the alias whenever Segfault renames the environment—the convenience only helps if the entry stays fresh.

+## 6. Troubleshoot with Confidence

-- `ssh -vv releasecoffee` reveals handshake problems.
+- Use `ssh -vv releasecoffee` to watch the handshake when authentication fails.
-- Remove stale host fingerprints from `~/.ssh/known_hosts` if the box is rebuilt.
+- Remove stale fingerprints with `ssh-keygen -R segfault.net` if the host was rebuilt.
-- Ensure your local firewall permits outbound TCP/22.
+- Confirm your local firewall allows outbound TCP/22 (or the port you set) when the connection hangs.
+- If latency is high, add `ControlMaster auto` and `ControlPersist 5m` blocks to `~/.ssh/config` so future sessions reuse the first connection.